 Since the HR Transformation journey began in 2013, we have invested heavily in empowering our workforce to deliver on the new vision for the organization.
-We have launched numerous capacity building initiatives to upskill the competencies and capabilities of our staff, introduced a new performance culture and mind-set, introduced a Career Management Program ntro Profile Sustainability Focus Appendix and conducted a job regrading exercise which flattened the previous 17 career levels to 13 career levels, thus allowing for accelerated growth and lateral and vertical career progression for staff.
+We have launched numerous capacity building initiatives to upskill the competencies and capabilities of our staff, introduced a new performance culture and mind-set, introduced a Career Management Program and conducted a job regrading exercise which flattened the previous 17 career levels to 13 career levels, thus allowing for accelerated growth and lateral and vertical career progression for staff.